JaakkoLipp/FrontEndSDS/readme.md

-Expanded and customized portfolio example project
+Expanded and customized portfolio project